durgaptm/Projects/README.md

 - **Deep Learning**
     - Potato Disease Detection : A simple Image Classification Model that will categorize Potato Leaf Disease using a simple and classic Convolutional Neural Network Architecture.
+    - Age & Gender Detection : A Deep Learning Training Model that will detect age and gender of a person in an image.

 - **Data Analysis and Visualization**
     - Exploring the NYC Airbnb Market :  Exploratory Data Analysis of the Airbnb market in New york.
 The data is ingested and combined from multiple file types, and cleaned to extract accurate information.